 Ball State is pleased to partner with Project Lead the Way, a national non-profit dedicated to teaching technical skills, problem-solving, and communication skills to high schoolers.
 Just like Ball State students, PLTW students are known for thinking big and tackling real-world challenges.
-Ball State instructors passionate about the built environment look forward to engaging with high schoolers through this new partnership.
+Ball State instructors and alumni passionate about the built environment look forward to engaging with high schoolers through this new partnership.

-Both sessions will take place in downtown Indianapolis at the CAP: INDY Connector, located in The Platform at 202 E. Market St. The Platform building is attached to the west side of the City Market, across from the City-County Building.
+This session will take place in downtown Indianapolis at the CAP: INDY Connector, located in The Platform at 202 E. Market St. The Platform building is attached to the west side of the City Market, across from the City-County Building.

 Interested high school students should reserve their spot by contacting Lori Pence at firstname.lastname@example.org by April 6.